iavofficial/IAVFrontendFramework/README.md

 As you can see there are two types of navigation tabs.
 However you are free to implement your own.
 Further information can be found [here](https://gitlab.iavgroup.local/td-d/educationlab/disa-frontend-framework/disa-framework/-/wikis/How-to-implement-a-navigation-component).

 #### Some notes for implementing a component bound to a view
 The component should have the Content component as the root component in its render method.
-This component renders the so called "content bar" in the content section.
+This component renders the so called *content bar* in the content section.
 You can pass an array of elements for the content bar using the content's component contentElements property.\
 Example:
 ```javascript
 <Content contentElements={[...this.context.contentTabs, ...this.state.contentTabs]}>